yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 evenSum l = foldl' (+) 0 (filter even l)
 ~~~~~~

-`foldl'` isn't the easiest function to intuit.
+`foldl'` isn't the easiest function to grasp.
 If you are not used to it, you should study it a bit.

-To help you understand what's going on here, a step by step evaluation:
+To help you understand what's going on here, let's look at a step by step evaluation:

 <pre>
   <span class="yellow">evenSum [1,2,3,4]</span>